-- 1. Understanding & Engagement: The strategy should enhance individuals' knowledge and engagement of financial markets.
+- Understanding and engagement: The strategy should enhance individuals' knowledge and engagement of financial markets.
 It should include a holistic, long-term, UK-wide strategic programme to improve financial literacy and confidence, with clear leadership and adequate resources to widen the societal benefits of investing. - 2.
 Products: It should promote the variety of products available to investors and enhance consumer understanding of the potential gains across various asset classes while also highlighting the consequences of missed opportunities - 3.
-Incentivization & Facilitation: The strategy should incentivise and facilitate more individuals to invest taking best practice from other countries.
+Incentivisation and facilitation: The strategy should incentivise and facilitate more individuals to invest taking best practice from other countries.